 Visiting Tibet calls for serious and thorough preparation for every traveler.
 Tibet is unique and different from most other places you had a chance to tour during your holidays.
 The simple fact of it being called the "Roof of the World" explains pretty much.

 But you can't simply pack your things and catch the first Tibet train traveling to the Tibetan plateau since the Chinese law sets strict rules about visiting the region, so you need to choose a local travel agency in order to make the most of your visit.
+Here are some top tips to visit Tibet.

 Choose the Entry City